-LISTEN Click on the red arrow to hear the Slade family tell Phil Staley the story of their Ivanhoes Rugby League Club
+Listen to the Slade family tell Phil Staley the story of their Ivanhoes Rugby League Club.

-PART 2 Click on the red arrow to hear John Skardon Snr, John Skardon Jnr, Connor, Michael and Dallas Skardon — all current or former Ivanhoes players, water runners, ex-Cowboys, club legends.
+Listen to John Skardon Snr, John Skardon Jnr, Connor, Michael and Dallas Skardon — all current or former Ivanhoes players, water runners, ex-Cowboys, club legends.

-PART 3 Click on the red arrow to meet the Henley family – a Henley first played for the Ivanhoes in the 1930s
+Listen to the Henley family – a Henley first played for the Ivanhoes in the 1930s.